-1. Each student must successfully pass the handgun qualification course with a score of 100% on the first day of the instructor program.
-There will be a maximum of two attempts to qualify.
-Failure to qualify will result in dismissal from the Handgun Instructor Program.
+- 1. The student must successfully pass the Handgun Qualification Course with a score of 100% on the first day of the Handgun Instructor Program (conduct the first attempt after the students receive the firearms safety class). - 2.
+There will be a maximum of two attempts to qualify. - 3.
+Failure to qualify will result in dismissal from the Handgun Instructor Program. - 4.
+The student must attend all 40 hours of the Handgun Instructor Program.